crispinprojects/speakingcalendar/README.md

 2. Apostrophes and other special characters are not used as inserting these into the database can cause errors.
 There are two types of apostrophes.
 Apostrophes of possession and contraction.
 Possessive apostrophes indicate ownership of something, like in the following sentence: "Dog's birthday".
 You have to enter the word name without an apostrophe e.g. dogs.
 Contraction apostrophes are used to shorten words.
 For example, "It's a nice day outside" which is expanded as "It is a nice day outside".
 Use the expanded version with the Talk Calendar diphone speech synthesizer.

-3. The pronunciation of some words is poor as there is very little information online on how to convert words to a diphone list (in many cases I have made an educated guess).
+3. The pronunciation of some words is poor.
+There is very little information on-line about how to convert words to a diphone list (in many cases I have made an educated guess).
 More work is needed on word pronunciation.

 My diphone speech synthesizer is functional and has been coded from scratch using C and GTK4.
 It is more versatile than my previous speech synthesizer which was based on concatenating and playing back pre-recorded English words.
 I have also been working on a formant speech syntheiszer details of which can be found [here](https://github.com/crispinprojects/formant-synthesizer).

 Talk Calendar ***does not use*** the [espeak](https://github.com/espeak-ng/espeak-ng) formant speech synthesizer because the license of some of its components may not be compatible with the GTK LGPL v2.1 license.
-Specifically this relates to the IEEE80.c file [license](https://github.com/espeak-ng/espeak-ng/blob/c1d9341f86eee4b7a0da50712b627d8a76e92fea/src/libespeak-ng/ieee80.c) which says "Copyright (C) 1989-1991 Apple Computer, Inc." There is further discussed [here](https://opensource.stackexchange.com/questions/11545/possibilities-to-use-a-gpl-v3-licensed-library-in-a-closed-source-game).
+For example, the IEEE80.c file [license](https://github.com/espeak-ng/espeak-ng/blob/c1d9341f86eee4b7a0da50712b627d8a76e92fea/src/libespeak-ng/ieee80.c) which says "Copyright (C) 1989-1991 Apple Computer, Inc." There is further discussed [here](https://opensource.stackexchange.com/questions/11545/possibilities-to-use-a-gpl-v3-licensed-library-in-a-closed-source-game).
 As this is a hobby project I would rather just use my own speech synthesizer coded from scratch to avoid any license compatibility issues.
-Obviously, my speech synthesizer although functional is not as good as espeak.

 ## Versioning